maridasi47500/the-indie-rails/README.md

     Symfony of Foyer: Plays on the music aspect (Bach) and the goal of finding a new social harmony.

-    Hydra Foyer: Reflects the multiple habitations and the way rumors follow you across "heads" of social media.
+    : Reflects the multiple habitations and the way rumors follow you across "heads" of social media.

 The Witty & Modern Route